 Go for the heavier supplement

 The way to do this is to supplement early to prevent repetitive stresses from having a slowly destructive effect.
-What I would recommend is again Nutramax’s Cosequin but you want the one optimized with MSM:
+I would again recommend Nutramax’s Cosequin but you want the one optimized with MSM:

 This formulation has higher dosages plus Methylsulfonylmethane (MSM).
-MSM, as mentioned in my other post, relieves pain and arthritic symptoms such as swelling and heat.
+MSM relieves pain and arthritic symptoms such as swelling and heat.
 Again, if you are worried about the manganese or simply want an alternative then try Acti-flex.

 Furthermore, I would also include a preventative for your horse.
 Especially if there is a chance of your horse getting worked harder in the future.
 Refer to the preventative section below for my recommendation.